Advertisement

 What is it like on the inside?

 It’s more or less the same as the Mazda 3 in here, which is fine by us.
-The dashboard is as simple as they come, with easy-to-use tactile climate controls separated from the infotainment screen, which can only be operated with a clickwheel on the centre-tunnel on the move, but can be used as a touchscreen when the car is stopped.
+The dashboard is as simple as they come, with easy-to-use tactile climate controls separated from the infotainment screen, which can only be operated with a clickwheel on the centre tunnel on the move, or also as a touchscreen when the car is stopped.

 Advertisement - Page continues below